Quafadas/scripts/readme.md

 Nits

 - Two seperate scala-cli projects, is _slightly_ more complex than I wanted.
+I don't think they can be mixed though, as it would require seperate dependancies per platform.

 - Need to land https://github.com/VirtusLab/scala-cli/issues/2698 as the scalaJsCli just task is currently rather complex!
-Much better managed in scala-cli.